 We will remember them.

-Albany lays claim to initating the annual ANZAC Dawn Service tradition
+Albany lays claim to initiating the annual ANZAC Dawn Service tradition

-.Albany isby visiting the National Anzac Centre, the Fortress Military Museum and Anzac Peace Park during the 2014-2018 commemorative period,
+Visit the National Anzac Centre, the Fortress Military Museum and Anzac Peace Park.

-Albany will continue to commemorate the Anzac Centenary however visitors can experience the ANZAC legend at any time during the year on their way to the battlefields of the First World War.
+Experience the ANZAC legend ... on their way to the battlefields of the First World War.

 who wish to discover more about the ANZAC legend.